 Avoid High-Risk Assets

-Consider funds in these areas, but look for the more conservative options – including short-term high-yield bond funds, which offer the combination of decent yield and lower interest rate risk, or target maturity funds, which are protected to some extent by their fixed maturity dates.
+Consider funds in these areas, but look for more conservative options, such as short-term high-yield bond funds, which offer the combination of decent yield and lower interest rate risk, or target maturity funds protected to some extent by their fixed maturity dates.